jaescalo/timeoff-management-application/README.md

 This excercise demo deploys the [Timeoff Management Application](https://github.com/timeoff-management/application) in a virtual infrastructure in an automated fashiOn utilizing Jenkins CI/CD.

+The Jenkins orchestration flow:
+1. Triggers the build on a Github commit.
+2. Tests the application before deployment.
+3. Uploads the artifact.
+4. Deploys and provisions a virtual machine which runs the application.

 ![Release Manager Diagram](images/ReleaseManagerrFlow.jpg)

 ## Requirements